For most of my working life, I worked in the finance industry, doing fund management and equity/stock research. 12 years in total, to be exact.

 In her former life as an equity analyst, Evon analyzed companies and stocks to find the best ones for her investors to put their money in, with over a decade of consistent outperformance.
 Now as a realtor, she enjoys using her analytical skills to help her client secure the best properties to invest in, and finds the greatest joy in journeying with clients towards their dream homes and ideal units.

-Whether it is your first home, or if you are planning to upgrade or purchase a second property for investment, our systematic and objective approach will provide you with the best possible solution for your real estate journey.
+Purchasing a property is one of the most important decisions you will ever make in life.
+We are here to help.
+At Realvestor, we are here to provide clarity and guidance to you through our data-driven approach and deep on-the-ground experience.
+Whether it is your first home, or if you are planning to upgrade or purchase a second property for investment, our systematic and objective approach will provide you with the best possible solution for your real estate journey. |